begeekmyfriend/CuckooFilter/README.md

 Cuckoo Filter
 =============

-A mini key-value storage filter on flash memory using cuckoo hashing.
+A key-value filter using cuckoo hashing, substituting for bloom filter.

 Usage
 -----